wmamills/xen-rt-exp/README.md

 ./scripts/my-scp demos/zephyr-hello/* images/zephyr-apps/* qemu:
 ```

-You can now on the target systems, log in as root with no password and do these commands:
+Now on the target systems, log in as root with no password and do these commands:
 ```
 xl list
 xl vcpu-list